MBrugha/dissertation/modules/introduction/_posts/2000-01-01-introduction.md

 # Welcome to the site!

 Hello!
 My name is Meaghan and I'm based in Ottawa, Canada.

 I have always been fascinated with the affordances technology can offer education.
 While my consulting career has included research studies and evaluations on the use of technology in a variety of grades, locations and level of 'formality' in education settings, my master's research explored equity and access in MOOCs.
-Building on this, my doctoral research has utilised a design-based approach to explore this area of research further and develop and trial three mechanical MOOCs for educators.
+Building on this, my doctoral research has utilised a design-based approach to develop and trial three mechanical MOOCs for educators.

 When I'm not working in edtech, you will likely find me reading or writing science fiction.
 My happy place is cracking open a new sci fi book and readying myself to enter into a whole new world.

 The following video offers an introduction to my research, this site, and what you can expect from the different sections or 'modules':

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ze-SoywAJx4?si=LcYL50Nc-0wyvo4t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Thanks for visiting this site and for your interest in my research!
+Thanks for visiting and for your interest in my research!
 It's great to have you here!

 <br>